Arrow icon

 • You need to keep the terrarium secured because snakes are escape artists.

-• You have to invest some money.
-Although they are not excessively expensive, you will need to spend some money to set the right environment for your snake.
+• You have to invest some money to set the right environment for your snake.

-• Snakes can get big.
-Make sure when you get a snake that you are going to be able to manage it and get the right size terrarium.
+• Snakes can get big, so ensure you can manage it and get the right size terrarium.

 • Snakes are not cuddly pets and may not be the best option for children.

-• The snake's accommodation must be a spacious terrarium with good ventilation, it must also have enough closures to prevent the animal from escaping.
+• The snake's accommodation must be a spacious terrarium with good ventilation and enough closures to prevent escape.

-• The substrate of the terrarium must be changed periodically to keep the environment of the snake in optimal hygienic conditions.
+• The substrate of the terrarium must be changed periodically for optimal hygienic conditions.

-• The snake only needs to eat once a week or every fifteen days, we will provide rats, fish, birds, worms...
-All this will depend on the specific species.
+• The snake only needs to eat once a week or every fifteen days, depending on the specific species.

-• Vitamin supplements cannot be missing in our snake's diet.
+• Vitamin supplements are necessary in our snake's diet.

-• They should always have at their disposal a container with clean and fresh water.
+• They should always have a container with clean and fresh water.

 • Snakes need an annual veterinary check-up, as they are susceptible to various diseases.